 Nichols: The current trends that are notable, and this has been ramped up in the last year, is most banks should maintain their discipline around equity requirements and make sure there’s a balance between the risks the borrower or the equity should take on versus the risks the debt provider, like the bank, should take on.
 It’s very notable in construction lending for multifamily.
 There’s been four to six years of expansion in multifamily development, with a lot of construction happening.
 In the last six to 12 months, there’s definitely been a pullback by lenders providing construction capital for multifamily.

-Banks and lenders are looking to get capital invested and pushed a lot of lenders to look for bridge loans, intra-loans that are largely stabilized and have sustainable and underwritable existing cash flow, which generally doesn’t exist in the construction loan, so they’re considered to be a safer risk profile.
+Banks and lenders are looking to get capital invested and pushed a lot of lenders to look for bridge loans that are largely stabilized and have a sustainable existing cash flow, which generally doesn’t exist in the construction loan, so they’re considered to be a safer risk profile.

 There’s a lot of demand and supply of capital for cash-flowing assets.
 Loan spreads in the bank world, for several years, have been going down, and in the last year they sort of stabilized.
 In some cases, spreads have widened out 50 to 100 basis points, which is pretty substantial.
 In the non-bank world, the risk retention issue is front and center.
-Those involved in the CMBS business deal with risk retention.
 In our business, we are seeing a lot of appetite from foreign capital for investing debt in U.S. markets.
 There’s a bias toward metropolitan areas, the top five or 10 cities.
-Foreign capital from China, South Korea–but it’s fairly broad.
+We’re seeing foreign capital from China, South Korea–but it’s fairly broad.

 CPE: What about the main challenges in CRE financing?